gunces/PostgreSQL_Performance_Monitoring_Grafana/README.md

   - Last vacuumed time, last analyzed time
   - Show vacuum processed instantly

 ## PostgreSQL monitoring dashboard is also relevant to other five dashboards bellow:

+Do not forget, the main dashboard is **PostgreSQL Performance Monitoring Dashboard**.
+All dashboards are following.

+1. PostgreSQL Performance Monitoring Dashboard
-- General View of Servers
+2. General View of Servers
-- Query Information Most Called
+3. Query Information Most Called
-- Query Information Most Time Consumed
+4. Query Information Most Time Consumed
-- Table Information
+5. Table Information
-- Bloat Information
+6. Bloat Information

-## InfluxDB changes
+# InfluxDB changes

 Add new database on InfluxDB as postgres

-## PostgreSQL Database Changes
+# PostgreSQL Database Changes

 Run bellow command on only **postgres** database.